 3. Beat in the eggs one at a time on high speed until combined.

 4. Sift in the flour and beat on low speed to combine.
 Pour in the coconut milk and mix until combined.

 5. Divide the batter between the 3 cake tins and bake for 20 minutes or until a skewer comes out clean.
 Cool in the fridge for approx 2 hours or in the freezer for 30 minutes.

-6. In a stand mixer beat the room temperature butter on high until light and fluffy.
+6. In a stand mixer beat the room temperature Barker’s Smooth Lemon Butter on high until light and fluffy.
 This can take approximately 5 minutes so be patient.
 Ensure you scrape down the sides of the mixer every so often to ensure the butter is mixing evenly.